 Nelligen Bridge Replacement

-The Nelligen Bridge Replacement project will provide a new two lane bridge on the Kings Highway over the Clyde River at Nelligen.
+The Nelligen Bridge Replacement project provides a new two lane bridge on the Kings Highway over the Clyde River at Nelligen.

 The $148 million project is funded by the NSW Government.
 Major work started in early 2021 and the new bridge opened to traffic in February 2023.